Shenyang FC-31/J-31: A Copycat F-35 Through Cyber Espionage

 371827-20160319194742_1

-Helmet-mounted sight
+Prototype Helmet-mounted sight

 EOTS-86 Electro-optical and sensor system

-A privately-owned Chinese sensor company has unveiled a suite of air-to-air and air-to-ground sensors in development for the latest Chinese and Russian fighters.
+A privately-owned Chinese sensor company has unveiled a suite of prototype air-to-air and air-to-ground sensors in development for the latest Chinese and Russian fighters.

-Electro-optical and sensor system (EOSS) pod and infrared search-and-track sensors below the nose shown on mockup Image.
+Electro-optical and sensor system (EOSS) pod and infrared search-and-track sensors below the nose shown on the mockup Image.

 Wang Yanyong, technical director for Beijing A-Star Science and Technology, confirms that two systems – the EOTS-89 electro-optical targeting system (EOTS) and the EORD-31 infrared search and track (IRST) – are in development for China’s J-20 and J-31 fighters.